helderrrg/Datajet/README.md

 ![DataJet](.github/assets/datajet.png)

+## Grade: 19/20 :star:

 Implementation of a database of travel records, such as flights, reservations and users in C, using [GLib](https://docs.gtk.org/glib/)!
 Developed as a project for the IT Laboratories III (Laboratórios de Informática III) class, part of the second year's curriculum of the Software Engineering bachelor's degree at University of Minho.

-This project obtained a final grade of **19/20** 💎

 ![screenshot](.github/assets/screenshot.png)